-Appendix 6 - Sample schedule for the scoping and review visits
+Appendix 6 - Sample schedule for the gap analysis and review visits

-Stage 2: Scoping visit
+Stage 2: Gap analysis visit

-A typical schedule for a two-day scoping visit might look like this.
-The actual schedule will be determined by the scoping team in agreement with your institution.
+A typical schedule for a two-day gap analysis visit might look like this.
+The actual schedule will be determined by the gap analysis team in agreement with your institution.

-Time Day 1 09.00-10.30 Meeting 1 with Head of Institution and Senior Management Team, including senior staff responsible for quality assurance and enhancement - to include a presentation by your institution of no more than 15 minutes 10.30-11.00 QAA team private meeting 11.00-11.45 Presentation by the institution on its facilities and learning resources - for example, teaching space, laboratories, library, self-study space, recreational space, virtual learning environment.
-11.45-13.30 QAA team private meeting 13.30-14.30 Meeting 2 with a representative group of students and alumni 14.30-15.00 QAA team private meeting 15.00-16.00 Meeting 3 with academic staff, including staff involved in programme design and delivery, teaching and assessment - for example, lecturers and tutors 16.00-16.30 QAA team private meeting 16.30-17.00 Meeting with facilitator (if required)
+Time Day 1 09.00-10.30 Meeting 1 with Head of Institution and Senior Management Team, including senior staff responsible for quality assurance and enhancement - to include a presentation by your institution of no more than 15 minutes.
+10.30-11.00 QAA team private meeting 11.00-11.45 Presentation by the institution on its facilities and learning resources e.g. teaching space, laboratories, library, self-study space, recreational space, virtual learning environment.
+11.45-13.30 QAA team private meeting 13.30-14.30 Meeting 2 with a representative group of students and alumni 14.30-15.00 QAA team private meeting 15.00-16.00 Meeting 3 with academic staff, including staff involved in programme design and delivery, teaching and assessment, for example, lecturers and tutors 16.00-16.30 QAA team private meeting 16.30-17.00 Meeting with facilitator (if required)

-Time Day 2 09.00-10.00 Meeting 4 with professional support staff, including: staff providing academic support (eg tutors, librarians), professional development support (eg career services) and pastoral care (eg counselling services); staff providing IT services; staff supporting international students' language and social development 10.00-10.30 QAA team private meeting 10.30-12.30 Meeting 5 - final meeting with main contact and other members of the Senior Management Team as appropriate to: provide general feedback on scoping advise on preparation for the full institutional review and mapping against the ESG standards provide some information and advice in relation to the difference between the scoping stage and the review stage 12.30-13.00 QAA team private meeting
+Time Day 2 09.00-10.00 Meeting 4 with professional support staff, including staff providing academic support (e.g. tutors, librarians), professional development support (e.g. career services), and pastoral care (e.g. counselling services), staff providing IT services, staff supporting international students' language and social development, etc. 10.00-10.30 QAA team private meeting 10.30-12.30 Meeting 5 - final meeting with main contact and other members of the Senior Team as appropriate to: provide general feedback on gap analysis advise on preparation for the full institutional review and mapping against the ESG standards provide some information and advice in relation to the difference between the gap analysis stage and the review stage.
+12.30-13.00 QAA team private meeting